AaronWu588/Cube-Escape/status.md

 #### What have you done for your project so far?

-I have used code.org to make a game that gives the user the option of choosing difficulty of the level and once the user clicks on the button, i have created 5 obsticles that go left and right and the player can use the keys W,A,S,D to move and try to evade the obsticles. i have put text in the middle of the screen when you die and when you complete the game.
+I have used code.org to make a game that gives the user the option of choosing difficulty of the level and once the user clicks on the button, i have created many obsticles that range from size and speed.
+I have also created a screen for when you win the game and i made it so you respawn whenever you die. the deaths are counted and displayed on the top left with a counter.
 #### What have you not done for your project yet?

 I want to make it multi-level and change some of the obsticles directions to make it unpredictable.

 #### What problems, if any, have you encountered?

-I have encountered some such as having to relearn Javascript and having to relearn how to use code.org.
+I have encountered some such as having to relearn Javascript and having to relearn how to use code.org but the most difficult problem i faced was making it so the cube doesnt go though walls, this took quite a bit of trial and error but i found out how to do it.